 10 Risk Factors of Skin Cancer

 Do you know the top 10 risk factors of skin cancer?
-Like many Spring residents who visit Dr. Perri for an annual skin cancer screening, you may be shocked to learn that you have several risk factors and don’t even know it.
-To better educate you on this disease, here is a list of the top 10 risks for developing skin cancer.
+Like many residents who visit Dr. Perri for an annual skin cancer screening, you may be shocked to learn that you have several risk factors and don’t even know it.
+Here is a list of the top 10 risks for developing skin cancer to better educate you on this disease.

 The older you get, the more likely you are to develop a form of skin cancer.
-This is why skin cancer screenings are especially important for senior citizens.
+This is why skin cancer screenings are essential for senior citizens.

-Whether you have an illness associated with being immunosuppressed, or you’re undergoing immunosuppressive therapy associated with an organ transplant, your inability to fight off regular colds and viruses also ups your odds at developing skin cancer.
+Whether you have an illness associated with being immunosuppressed or you’re undergoing immunosuppressive therapy associated with an organ transplant, your inability to fight off regular colds and viruses also ups your odds of developing skin cancer.
 We know if you’re fighting a serious disease or preparing for an organ transplant, a skin cancer screening is probably the last thing on your mind.
-But Spring residents in these situations need to make their skin health a priority, too.
+But residents in these situations need to make their skin health a priority, too.

-Anyone can get skin cancer – regardless of their skin tone – but it is true that those who are fair skinned are at higher risk.
-If you have light eyes, especially with blonde or red hair, blue or green eyes, freckles, and if you burn easily, it’s extremely important that you visit Dr. Perri every year for a skin cancer screening because these traits are risk factors for skin cancer.
+Anyone can get skin cancer – regardless of skin tone – but those who are fair-skinned are indeed at higher risk.
+If you have light eyes, especially with blonde or red hair, blue or green eyes, freckles, and if you burn easily, you must visit Dr. Perri every year for a skin cancer screening because these traits are risk factors for skin cancer.

 Moles are at risk of turning into melanoma, which is the deadliest form of skin cancer.
-If you have a lot of moles, you need to maintain annual skin cancer screenings, so potential melanomas are identified quickly, which greatly increases your rate of survival.
+If you have many moles, you need to maintain annual skin cancer screenings, so potential melanomas are identified quickly, which greatly increases your survival rate.

-- You have a family or personal history of skin cancer
+6. You have a family or personal history of skin cancer.

-If you have a parent or sibling who’s had skin cancer, you’re at greater risk for developing the disease.
+If you have a parent or sibling with skin cancer, you’re at greater risk of developing the disease.
 Also, if you’ve been diagnosed in the past, beating it once doesn’t mean it can’t come back.
-Spring dermatology patients who’ve been diagnosed with skin cancer in the past are at greater risk of developing the condition again.
+Dermatology patients who’ve been diagnosed with skin cancer in the past are at greater risk of developing the condition again.

 Certain inherited dermatological conditions may affect your body’s ability to heal from UV damage.
-Spring residents who have these types of dermatological conditions aren’t just more likely to develop skin cancer but to develop it at an earlier age.
+Residents who have these dermatological conditions aren’t just more likely to develop skin cancer but to develop it at an earlier age.

 Tobacco products don’t just increase your odds of developing lung cancer.
 Smoking, vaping, and using chewing tobacco can also increase your risk of developing skin cancer.

-- You’re frequently exposed to certain cancer-causing chemicals
+9. You’re frequently exposed to certain cancer-causing chemicals.

 Non-melanoma skin cancers may appear if you’re frequently around substances known to cause cancer, including: